shedrachIkenna/Data-Analysis-Projects/Glassdoor_Data_Science_Jobs_Analysis/README.md

 ## Disclaimer

-Please note that the analysis presented in this repository are for informational and educational purposes only.
-The findings and insights derived from the data should be interpreted with caution, as they may be based on limited data or subject to various factors.
-Always refer to the original source and exercise due diligence when making decisions based on the information presented here.
+Please note that this dataset is from kaggle and hasn't been updated for past two years as of the time I executed this project.
+As such, the findings and insights derived from the data should be interpreted with caution due to various factors.

-We hope you find these data analysis projects informative and engaging.
-Feel free to explore the different projects and leverage the insights to gain a deeper understanding of the data science job market based on the Glassdoor dataset.
+I hope you find this data analysis project informative and engaging.

-Happy analyzing!

-Project Goals
-The primary goal of this repository is to explore and analyze the Glassdoor data science jobs dataset to gain insights into the industry.
-Through data analysis and visualization techniques, we aim to answer various questions such as:

-What are the most common job titles in the data science field?
-How does salary vary across different locations and experience levels?
-What are the most in-demand skills for data science jobs?
-How do company ratings correlate with job satisfaction?